haagahelia/devops-course/docs/basics/devops-basics.md

 Developers are expected to be familiar with development automatization, such as writing scripts for build, test, and deployment processes.
 Developers should design applications with monitoring in mind.
 This includes adding logging, metrics, and tracing to help identify and resolve issues in production.

-Developers should know security practices of sthe development process (DevSecOps).
+Developers should know security practices of the development process (DevSecOps).
 They should write secure code and use tools to identify vulnerabilities early.
 DevOps is an continuous evolving field.
 Developers must stay updated with the latest tools, practices, and technologies.

 > *People and culture are the top factors of a successful DevOps implementation.*
 > Atlassian 2020 DevOps Trends Survey (https://www.atlassian.com/whitepapers/devops-survey-2020)